What are the potential neurological problems of the survivor?

 Any specific problems may occur individually or in combination with others.
 Any or all of the above may manifest themselves in learning or academic problems.
 For example, a change in academic performance may reflect a change in the ability to attend or to concentrate on a task.
 Difficulty with maths, spelling, writing or reading may occur.

-A pre-existing learning problem may become more severe following Reye’s syndrome or a Reye-like illness.
+A pre-existing learning problem may become more severe following Reye’s syndrome or a Reye-like disorder.
 Also some survivors may appear immediately upon recovery to have no residual effects: however, problems may later be observed in the areas mentioned above.

 Check that you have an early appointment with a local paediatrician who should know what services are available locally.
 He or she should help to organise both evaluation and therapy, and is also the source of information to the educational authorities.
-Under the terms of the 1993 Education Act they have a responsibility to make the necessary arrangements for children with special educational needs and/or behavioural problems.
+Under the terms of Education Acts they have a responsibility to make the necessary arrangements for children with special educational needs and/or behavioural problems.
 The process should take no more than six months.

 Evaluation for learning disabilities requires a multi-disciplinary team consisting of the child’s paediatrician, neurologist, psychologist, educationalist, the family and possibly others such as a speech therapist, physiotherapist and occupational therapist.
 Such evaluation can be requested by the parent through the local authority.